ErinaOda/FaultSimulator/README.md

 # simulator_template
 This repository is a template for creating a fault simulator.

-# Usage(for template)
+# Usage(FaultSimulator)
 1. Create a repository for your fault simulator implementation from this template repository.
 1. Update README.md.
-Change the title to your own repository name and delete `Usage(for template)`.
+Change the title to your own repository name and delete `Usage(FaultSimulator)`.
 Also, please update the repository description below the title.

 Then feel free to develop!